ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Discussion_3/Transcripts/Prose/cFPIP-03W_Physics as Information Processing  ~ Ander Aguirre ~ Discussion 3.m4a.sentences.csv_transcript.md

 19:07 [[start:1147938][end:1152604]] But I was reminded of the William Blake quotation, "do what you will, this life's a fiction and is made up of contradiction."
 [[start:1156568][end:1165600]] So let's modify that: "project what you will, rotate what you will, spacetime's a fiction."
-[[start:1166020][end:1177232]] Not that it's false, but that it's a projected fictionalization; that it doesn't have the ontological primacy that the topology of communication does and is made up of contradiction.
+[[start:1166020][end:1177232]] Not that it's _false,_ but that it's a projected fictionalization; that it doesn't have the ontological primacy that the topology of communication does, and is made up of contradiction.

 19:37 [[start:1177376][end:1177780]] Yes;
-[[start:1177850][end:1193112]] and it's made up of this tension between fitting and not overfitting, between aligning and the principle of unitarity and differentiating.
-And becoming through others, we become ourselves and that type of articulation and recognizing that two complementary forces like convex and concave come into existence at once, [[start:1206050][end:1213440]] like a zero to two jump is not an issue or a stumbling block.
+[[start:1177850][end:1193112]] _and_ it's made up of this tension between fitting and not overfitting; between aligning and the principle of unitarity and differentiating.
+And becoming through others, we become ourselves and that type of articulation; and recognizing that two complementary forces like convex and concave come into existence at once, [[start:1206050][end:1213440]] like a zero to two jump is not an issue or a stumbling block.
 [[start:1214020][end:1217170]] It's that we wouldn't have it any other way.
 [[start:1218340][end:1220210]] Couldn't have it any other way.

 20:20 _Ander:_
-[[start:1220820][end:1224016]] Yeah, sure, we'll get that.
-[[start:1224038][end:1227584]] Towards the end, you can almost even call it a duality.
+[[start:1220820][end:1224016]] Yeah, sure, we'll get that [[start:1224038][end:1227584]] towards the end.
+You can almost even call it a duality.
 [[start:1227632][end:1229728]] It's not far fetched.
 [[start:1229744][end:1233788]] I mean, it's the sort of thing that I think most people will be happy to take for granted.
 [[start:1233824][end:1241912]] Such supersymmetry like you have two kinds of particles, but the same amount of them, and dualities that are all over the place.

-20:41 [[start:1241966][end:1256600]] So I think it's not unreasonable to just accept that there is a tension between increasing complexity, which you want A and B to be separable for, and accuracy prediction.
+[[start:1241966][end:1256600]] So I think it's not unreasonable to just accept that there is a tension between increasing complexity, which you want A and B to be separable for, _and_ accuracy of prediction.

-[[start:1256680][end:1268556]] Now, how this is related to emergent space and these QRFs stuff, I don't want to make very far fetched claims.
+20:56 [[start:1256680][end:1268556]] Now, how this is related to emergent space and this QRF stuff, I don't want to make very far-fetched claims.
 [[start:1268588][end:1271190]] We'll talk about emergent space later on the course.
-[[start:1272200][end:1279190]] But for now, let's say a few more words about QRFs and then we'll get to the complexity stuff towards the end.
+[[start:1272200][end:1279190]] But for now, let's say a few more words about QRFs.
+And then we'll get to the complexity stuff towards the end.

 21:22 [[start:1282120][end:1302684]] QRFs are almost building blocks, if you want, for information processing.
-Here, it's very useful to recall the definition that I feel, I think, we have mentioned before, of information as being differences that make a difference.
+Here, it's very useful to recall the definition that I feel, I think we have mentioned before, of information as being differences that make a difference.
 [[start:1302882][end:1307772]] That's probably the best colloquial definition of information I've heard.
 [[start:1307826][end:1310224]] And I think it does a lot of work.
-[[start:1310262][end:1315216]] I mean, it's almost mathematical, but anyways, we need to unpack it a little more and see.
+[[start:1310262][end:1315216]] I mean, it's almost mathematical.
+But anyways, we need to unpack it a little more and see.
-[[start:1315318][end:1321424]] So for a difference to make a difference, what do you want out of QRF?
+[[start:1315318][end:1321424]] So for a difference to make a difference, what do you want out of QRF, [[start:1321472][end:1322070]] right?

-22:01 [[start:1321472][end:1322070]] Right.
-[[start:1322680][end:1328470]] Unsurprisingly, I mean, not surprisingly, but reassuringly, I think would be the word.
+22:02 [[start:1322680][end:1328470]] Unsurprisingly, I mean, not surprisingly, but reassuringly, I think would be the word.
 [[start:1330120][end:1340168]] You need a QRF to have sensory, action and a default state, right?
 [[start:1340254][end:1346336]] This is sort of like where your Bayesian prior distribution is encoded.